ZachBeta/predator_prey_prototype/README.md

 ## Development

-The project is structured using Go modules and SFML for graphics rendering.
+The project is structured using Go modules and Ebiten for graphics rendering.
 The main simulation logic is separated from the rendering code for better maintainability